mahmoudxyz/Jok_bot/README.md

 # Jok_bot

+This code has no automated tests till now. just solve it and push it on github and share the link to get feedback

 ## Description:

 The bot will prompt the user to choose a joke category, tell a joke from that category, and then ask if the user wants to hear another joke or exit the program.